Rokugo Kamakura: Two groups of soldiers holding long bamboo clash to pray for a bountiful harvest

 The third round of the "Bamboo Fight" competition was a battle between the rising flames of the "Tenhitsu-yaki" pottery

-The men gather at Kamakura Field, splitting into north and south sides separated by Matsunioni, and wait for the signal to fight.
-The first round of "bamboo strife" begins with the sound of a deafening siren.
-The "bamboo strife" consists of three rounds.
-As the bamboo strikes each other with incredible force, the sounds of the bamboo clashing, the cheers of the crowd, and the constant ringing of shells all blend together, creating a chaotic atmosphere as the first round ends.
-This takes about five minutes.
-After the first round is over, there is a short break, followed by the second round.
-At this point, no winner is decided
+The first round of the "Bamboo Beating" begins with the sound of a loud siren.
+The "Bamboo Beating" is a three-round match.
+As the bamboos are struck at each other with incredible force, the sounds of the bamboos hitting each other, the cheers of the crowd, and the constant ringing of the shells all blend together in a noisy atmosphere, and the first round ends in about five minutes.
+After the first round, there is a short break, followed by the second round.
+At this point, the winner is not decided

 Tenhitsu-yaki